jrd261/exp-docs/_pages/developers.md

 ### 4. Uploading and Testing the App
 The code for the app is now complete.
 Compress the app directory into a .zip file and upload it as a content item to the content tree.
-After clicking "Upload App", you will be prompted to enter a name and upload the file. **You must enter the same name as you used in the manifest file.**
+After clicking "Upload App", you will be prompted to enter a name and upload the file.

 ![Uploading an App](/common_images/developers/uploading_an_app.png "Uploading an App")